LidiaGarrucho/MAMA-MIA/README.md

 #### BibTex:
 ````
 @article{Garrucho2024MAMAMIA,
-  title={MAMA-MIA: A Large-Scale Multi-Center Breast Cancer DCE-MRI Benchmark Dataset with Expert Segmentations},
+  title={A large-scale multicenter breast cancer DCE-MRI benchmark dataset with expert segmentations},
-  author={Lidia Garrucho and Claire-Anne Reidel and Kaisar Kushibar and Smriti Joshi and Richard Osuala and Apostolia Tsirikoglou and Maciej Bobowicz and Javier del Riego and Alessandro Catanese and Katarzyna Gwoździewicz and Maria-Laura Cosaka and Pasant M. Abo-Elhoda and Sara W. Tantawy and Shorouq S. Sakrana and Norhan O. Shawky-Abdelfatah and Amr Muhammad Abdo-Salem and Androniki Kozana and Eugen Divjak and Gordana Ivanac and Katerina Nikiforaki and Michail E. Klontzas and Rosa García-Dosdá and Meltem Gulsun-Akpinar and Oğuz Lafcı and Ritse Mann and Carlos Martín-Isla and Fred Prior and Kostas Marias and Martijn P.A.
+  author={Lidia Garrucho and Kaisar Kushibar and Claire-Anne Reidel and Smriti Joshi and Richard Osuala and Apostolia Tsirikoglou and Maciej Bobowicz and Javier del Riego and Alessandro Catanese and Katarzyna Gwoździewicz and Maria-Laura Cosaka and Pasant M. Abo-Elhoda and Sara W. Tantawy and Shorouq S. Sakrana and Norhan O. Shawky-Abdelfatah and Amr Muhammad Abdo-Salem and Androniki Kozana and Eugen Divjak and Gordana Ivanac and Katerina Nikiforaki and Michail E. Klontzas and Rosa García-Dosdá and Meltem Gulsun-Akpinar and Oğuz Lafcı and Ritse Mann and Carlos Martín-Isla and Fred Prior and Kostas Marias and Martijn P.A.
 Starmans and Fredrik Strand and Oliver Díaz and Laura Igual and Karim Lekadir},
   journal={arXiv preprint},
   year={2024},
   doi={arXiv:2406.13844},